adc-connect/adcc/docs/adccore.rst

 Reference state
 ---------------
-This category lists the *adccore* functionality, which imports the data from the :cpp:class:`adcc::HartreeFockSolution_i` interface into the :cpp:class:`adcc::ReferenceState` for internal use by the library.
+This category lists the *adccore* functionality, which imports the data from the :cpp:class:`libadcc::HartreeFockSolution_i` interface into the :cpp:class:`libadcc::ReferenceState` for internal use by the library.
 See :ref:`hostprograms` for details how to connect host programs to adcc.
-Important classes in the process are :cpp:class:`adcc::MoSpaces`, which collects information about the occupied and virtual orbital spaces, and :cpp:class:`adcc::MoIndexTranslation`, which maps orbitals indices between the ordering used by adccore and the one used by the SCF program.
+Important classes in the process are :cpp:class:`libadcc::MoSpaces`, which collects information about the occupied and virtual orbital spaces, and :cpp:class:`libadcc::MoIndexTranslation`, which maps orbitals indices between the ordering used by adccore and the one used by the SCF program.